ably/specification/specifications/features.md

 ### Channels {#realtime-channels}

-- `Channels` is a collection of `Channel` objects accessible through `Realtime#channels`.
+- `Channels` is a collection of `Channel` objects accessible through `Realtime#channels`
 - Methods should exist to check if a channel exists or iterate through the existing channels
 - `Channels#get` function:
-  - Creates a new `Channel` object for the specified channel if none exists, or returns the existing channel. `ChannelOptions` can be specified when instancing a new `Channel`.
+  - Creates a new `Channel` object for the specified channel if none exists, or returns the existing channel. `ChannelOptions` can be specified when instancing a new `Channel`
-  - If options are provided, the options are set on the `Channel`.
-Accessing an existing `Channel` with options in the form `Channels#get(channel, options)` will therefore update the options on the channel and then return the existing `Channel`
+  - If options are provided, the options are set on the `Channel` when creaing a new `Channel`
+  - Accessing an existing `Channel` with options in the form `Channels#get(channel, options)` will update the options on the channel and then return the existing `Channel` object
 - `Channels#release` function:
   - Detaches the channel and then releases the channel resource i.e. it's deleted and can then be garbage collected